kidoman/embd/README.md

 ## How to use

-Package embd provides a supercharged hardware abstraction layer for doing embedded programming on supported platforms like the Raspberry Pi and BeagleBone Black.
+Package embd provides a superheroic hardware abstraction layer for doing embedded programming on supported platforms like the Raspberry Pi and BeagleBone Black.
 Most of the examples below will work without change (i.e. the same binary) on all supported platforms.
 How cool is that?

 Although samples are all present in the [samples](https://github.com/kidoman/embd/tree/master/samples) folder, we will show a few choice examples here.

-Use the LED driver to toggle LEDs on the BBB:
+Use the **LED** driver to toggle LEDs on the BBB:

 	import "github.com/kidoman/embd"
 	...